mikamautnerrohde/researchproject/rp-project-manual.md

 *Research Project 1* (26 or 32 EC) and *Research Project 2* (36 or 42 EC).

+---
+Note for the reader: students from *Brain and Cognitive Sciences* form a multidisciplinary group and enter internships at a wide range of hosting institutes.
+Some of them could work at philosophy departments, others might deal with fMRI data analysis and again others would do their work at neurobiology labs.
+These different hosts will emphasize different skills, but all of them expose the students to the cycle of formulating a research question, gathering data, performing analysis and interpreting results to answer the research question.

+---

 ## Learning objectives
 During the research projects, the student is trained to: